We’re here for you and your loved one! Our staff is working remotely. To prevent the spread of COVID-19, our offices are closed to the public.

-Harbor Hospice and Palliative Care has developed an organization-wide response and mitigation plan to reduce exposure of COVID-19.
+Harbor Hospice and Palliative Care is taking proactive measures to reduce exposure of COVID-19 and has developed an organization-wide response and mitigation plan to reduce exposure of COVID-19.

 Please review the following: